Package 'statistics'

 "b" and "between" for the area between two z values.

-z values smaller than -4 and greater than +4 are truncated to these values, since the area to the left and to the right of these values is practically equal to zero.
+z values smaller than -4 and greater than +4 are truncated to these values.

 Author(s)